Everyone is migrating or planning to migrate their networks to IP version 6. Our standard class covers all the basics.

 What are the IPv6 Tunneling Options for transition and how do they work?

 How does IPv6 integrate IPSec?

 What are the details behind IPv6 Multicast and Anycast?

 What are the changes in IPv6 for Mobility?

 How is IPv6 used in MPLS Networking?

 Attendees are required to attend with a laptop (Windows or MAC or Linux).

-This course will be On Site Delivery.
-Each student will need a computer/laptop with an Internet connection, and a current web browser.
+This course will be Web Based Delivery.
+The requirements for Web Based Delivery courses are simple - each student will need a computer with an Internet connection, and a current web browser.

-Once registered, and as we approach the course date, you will receive detailed information on how to attend and participate in the course.
+Once registered, and as we approach the course date, you will receive detailed information on how to connect and participate in the course.